ortiza5/modding-vivaldi/advanced-js/mutation-observers.md

 ### Configuration Options (`configurationOptions`)

 The configuration options are a JavaScript `object` that sets up the observer to watch for the appropriate types of mutations on the target element.
 There are many different options, but the 2 most important to mods are `attributes` and `childList`.
-A more complete explaination of all the options can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe#parameters).
+A more complete explanation of all the options can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe#parameters).

 - Setting `configurationOptions = {attributes: true}` will set the observer to watch for changes to the attributes of the `targetElement`.

   - This is particularly useful for detecting changes in state represented by adding or removing a class on an element.
 Like with classes such as `.active` or `.hidden`.
   - The `#browser` div in Vivaldi contains several state based classes that reflect settings the user has selected.

-- Setting `configurationOptions = {childsList: true}` will set the observer to watch for child elements of the `targetElement` that are added or removed.
+- Setting `configurationOptions = {childList: true}` will set the observer to watch for child elements of the `targetElement` that are added or removed.

   - Sometimes elements are not hidden or transformed into something else when a change to the UI is made.
 In these cases, new elements are added, so an observer of this type is useful to detect those changes.
   - Adding `subtree: true` as well, like so `{childList: true, subtree: true}`, will extend the observer to all decedent elements of the `targetElement`rather than only the first layer of children.